Apoorvanand: Political commentator

 His critical essays have appeared in all major Hindi journals.
 Apart from his academic and literary writings, he also contributes columns in Indian Newspapers and magazines on the issues of education, culture, communalism, violence and human rights both in Hindi and also in English.
 He is a regular columnist at The Indian Express and The Wire.
 He also frequently writes on other platforms such as Scroll, Satya Hindi, Al Jazeera, The Kochi Post.
 He at times also appears on Indian television as a panelist on issues concerning Higher Education, language and communal-ism.

+Views

+NCERT history textbook revision

+In his literary and cultural criticism articles featured on Al Jazeera, he expressed his disapproval of the alterations made in NCERT textbooks.
+He argued that the history of Islamic rule in India was being marginalized, despite its significant presence in school textbooks since Indian independence.
+Specifically, he highlighted the revised syllabus in CBSE schools, stating that the "legacy" of Islamic rulers in India was being erased from history textbooks.
+Apoorvanand claims that this revision, under the guise of "reducing the learning load on students", was actually a form of "cultural genocide".
+He emphasized that this revision was leading to the exclusion of important historical events, such as the 2002 Gujarat riots, the assassination of Gandhi by Nathuram Godse, instances of untouchability, and the caste system.
+He believed that this omission would hinder children's understanding of national history by concealing crucial truths and presenting India as a nation devoid of discrimination and violence.